-Eligibility: -Applicants for the HRS must be able to demonstrate that their commitment to the peaceful advancement of respect for human rights extends beyond their academic studies (such as voluntary work and/or work experience).
+Eligibility: 1.
+Applicants for the HRS must be able to demonstrate that their commitment to the peaceful advancement of respect for human rights extends beyond their academic studies (such as voluntary work and/or work experience).

--A high H2A (ie. 78-79% and above) is the minimum grade average usually required to be competitive for an HRS.
+2. A high H2A (i.e. 78-79% and above) is the minimum grade average usually required to be competitive for an HRS.

--International students must have an unconditional course offer at the University of Melbourne for the course for which they seek the support of a HRS.
+4. International students must have an unconditional course offer at the University of Melbourne for the course for which they seek the support of an HRS.
 See below for local and international HRS application procedures.

--Applicants seeking a HRS to undertake a graduate research degree must normally meet the academic requirements that apply to the Australian Postgraduate Award (APA) or Melbourne Research Scholarship (MRS).
+5. Applicants seeking an HRS to undertake a graduate research degree must normally meet the academic requirements that apply to the Australian Postgraduate Award (APA) or Melbourne Research Scholarship (MRS).
 Click here for further details about APA/MRS Eligibility.

--as a result of previous candidature and/or prior scholarship, have a maximum tenure of less than 12 months
+-have a maximum tenure of less than 12 months,

-Scholarship Open for: Local or international can apply
+Scholarship Open for: The International students can apply for this scholarship.

 Number of awards: Each year the University of Melbourne offers 2 HRSs to applicants wishing to undertake a graduate research degree at the University of Melbourne.